Westley, Suffolk: Employment

 Historical statistics from the 1881 occupational data demonstrate the importance of agriculture in Westley during the 19th century.
 In 1881, 76% (32 out of 40) of Westley's total male workforce was in the Agriculture category compared to 0% (out of 46) in the 2011 census.

 According to the 2011 Census, there are 87 people aged 16–74 in employment in Westley, the most frequent occupational group is 'Professional Occupations' with a total of 22 persons(25.3%), this is reflective of the affluence of the area, demonstrated by the 'All households who owned their accommodation outright' figure which is double the national average.

 Transport

 The village of Westley forms part of the Bury St Edmunds – Barrow – Newmarket 312 service operated by Mulleys.
 Westley's bus stops are positioned adjacent and opposite St Marys Church, Hill Road.
 Buses run every two hours Monday to Saturday with no Sunday service.
 Junction 42 of the A14, 0.6 miles (1 km) north of Westley links the village to larger settlements such as Bury St Edmunds (Eastbound) or Newmarket (Westbound).
 The conjoining roads Fornham Lane and Hill Road provide access through the centre of the village.
 Westley is served by Bury St Edmunds railway station, 2.4 miles (3.9 km) away.
-Services are managed by Abellio Greater Anglia and form part of the Peterborough – Ipswich and Cambridge – Ipswich Lines.
+Services are operated by Greater Anglia and form part of the Peterborough – Ipswich and Cambridge – Ipswich Lines.